scalawithcats/scala-with-cats/src/pages/codata/data-codata.md

   [B] => () => Pair(1, Pair(2, Pair(3, Empty())))
 ```

-Now let's compute the sum and product of the elements in this list.
+Now we can compute the sum and product of the elements in this list.

 ```scala mdoc
 val sum = list()(0, (a, b) => a + b)